 ILUVIEN® for Diabetic Macular Edema (DME)

-The regulatory process for these additional countries, consisting of Ireland, the Netherlands, Belgium, Luxembourg, Sweden, Denmark, Finland, Norway, Poland and the Czech Republic, will now enter the national phase in which each country grants marketing authorization.
+The regulatory process for these additional countries, consisting of Ireland, the Netherlands, Belgium, Luxembourg, Sweden, Finland, Poland and the Czech Republic, will now enter the national phase in which each country grants marketing authorization.
 Alimera Sciences is still seeking approval in the United States.
 The proposed treatment consists of a tiny, cylindrical polymide tube that contains 190 µg of fluocinolone acetonide (FAc), a corticosteroid.
 Corticosteroids have a history of treating ocular diseases.
 Learn More

 Clinical Studies of ILUVIEN